-The whole session last around 8-9 hours, and it’s very nice time investment.
+The whole session lasts around 8-9 hours, and it’s very nice time investment.

-Also you can find bunch of stuff in ruby docs, for example, you want to see what can you do with a string, you open ruby docs for
+Also, you can find a bunch of stuff in Ruby docs.
+For example, you want to see what can you do with a string - just open Ruby docs for

-Firstly you can just watch this basic 10min video.
+Firstly, you can just watch this basic 10-minute video.

-2nd Rails app with Rspec tests.
-In tutorial they use postgres as database, you can still use sqlite, and no need to configure ‘pg’.
+Rails app with Rspec tests.
+In the tutorial they use Postgres as a database, you can still use SQLite, and no need to configure ‘pg’.

-Once you finish building this two apps, you are now up to speed on Rails basics.
+Once you have finished building these two apps, you are going to speed up through Rails basics.

-– Here is 5 day Rails tutorials.
+Here are 5-day Rails tutorials.
 Most of them you can just read after completing previous 2 tutorials.
 Things that are new to you, you can practice on existing apps.

-They are very important to be understood.
-So we are sharing two tutorials that we find easy to understand.
+Database relations are very important.
+We are sharing two tutorials that we find easy to understand.

 Our (free) tutorials of choice: